Harry George Grey

-Henry "Harry" George Grey (1851-1925) was an English missionary, author, aristocrat, and theologian who served as the third Principal of Wycliffe Hall, Oxford.
+Henry "Harry" George Grey (1851-1925) was an English missionary, author, and theologian who served as the third Principal of Wycliffe Hall, Oxford.

-Grey was the second son of Admiral George Grey (1809-1891) and thus a grandson of Prime Minister Earl Grey.
-Grey was educated at Wadham College, Oxford, graduating BA in 1873 and MA in 1876.
+Grey was the second son of Admiral George Grey (1809-1891) and a grandson of Prime Minister Earl Grey.
+He was educated at Wadham College, Oxford, graduating BA in 1873 and MA in 1876.

-After a training curacy in the London slums, Grey served as Vicar of Holy Trinity Church, Oxford from 1876 to 1885 (a parish in the working-class suburb of St Ebbe's).
+After a training curacy in the London slums, from 1876 to 1885 Grey served as Vicar of Holy Trinity Church, Oxford, a parish in the mostly working-class suburb of St Ebbe's.
 Grey returned to the metropolis in 1885, being licensed by the Bishop of Rochester to the curacy of St James, Clapham Park.
 Grey's work here was brief, as the greatest part of his ministry (1887-1909, with a break 1900-05) was spent as an agent of the Church Missionary Society in British India, particularly areas which would later become Pakistan, including Quetta, Amritsar, Lahore, and Gojra.
 He began work in this field just as Bishop Valpy French was leaving it due to ill-health.
 Grey's work in the region was described by Thomas Ewing as earnestly labouring 'in a more honourable part of the master's field'.